 Curious about other TV production and Media job roles?
 Have you considered any of the below?

-Body Makeup Artist: A body makeup artist is a professional who is skilled in applying makeup to the body, typically for special events such as weddings or photoshoots.
+Body Makeup Artist: A body makeup artist is a professional skilled in applying makeup to the body, typically for special events such as weddings or photoshoots.
 They use various techniques and products to create a flawless and even skin tone, cover up blemishes, scars, or tattoos, and enhance the skin's overall appearance.
-Body makeup artists are also adept at creating the illusion of muscle definition and contouring the body.
+Body makeup artists are adept at creating the illusion of muscle definition and contouring the body.

 Wig and Hair Specialist: A wig and hair specialist specialises in styling, cutting, and colouring wigs and hairpieces.
 They also advise clients on hair care and maintenance.
 In addition, they may work with individuals who suffer from hair loss due to medical conditions, helping them find a wig or hairpiece that suits their needs.
 They may also be responsible for repairing or altering wigs and hairpieces to fit the client's head size and shape.